easydns/chapps/README.md

 In order to whitelist by **HELO**, specify the `helo_whitelist` option in the `[CHAPPS]` section of the config file, with data about the server to whitelist.
-Due to some limitations with ConfigParser, the data needs to be packed into a list onto a single line.
+Due to some limitations of ConfigParser, the data needs to be packed into a list on a single line.
 The format is as
 follows:
 ```
 helo_whitelist=mx.example.com[:1.2.3.4][;mx2.example.com[:5.6.7.8][;...]]